Hitman: Agent 47

-Hitman: Agent 47 is a 2015 action thriller film directed by Aleksander Bach (in his directorial debut) and written by Skip Woods (who also wrote the original 2007 Hitman film) and Michael Finch.
-It is based on the Hitman video game series, developed by IO Interactive, and its main character, a mysterious assassin known only as Agent 47.
+Hitman: Agent 47 is a 2015 action thriller film based on the Hitman video game series, developed by IO Interactive, and its main character, a mysterious assassin known only as Agent 47.
+It is a reboot of the 2007 film Hitman, and was directed by Aleksander Bach (in his directorial debut) and written by Skip Woods (who also wrote the 2007 film) and Michael Finch.
+The film stars Rupert Friend, Hannah Ware, Zachary Quinto, Ciarán Hinds, Thomas Kretschmann, and Angelababy.

-The film, starring Rupert Friend, Hannah Ware, Zachary Quinto, Ciarán Hinds, Thomas Kretschmann and Angelababy, was theatrically released on August 21, 2015.
-It received negative reviews from critics, who lamented the script, performances, score and visual effects, and grossed $82 million worldwide against its $35 million budget.
+Hitman: Agent 47 premiered in New York City on August 13, 2015, and was theatrically released in the United States on August 21.
+It was panned by critics, even further than the original film, who took issue with the screenplay, visual effects, and lacking faithfulness to the source material, although the action scenes, score and some performances were praised.
+Nevertheless, the film grossed $82.3 million worldwide against its $35 million budget.

 Plot

-47 is an "Agent"; a genetically-enhanced supersoldier created by Dr. Petr Litvenko, a skilled Ukrainian geneticist.
+47 is an "Agent", a genetically-enhanced supersoldier created by Dr. Petr Litvenko, a skilled Ukrainian geneticist.
 Litvenko, unable to bear the guilt of his creation, abandoned the Agent project.
 47 works as a hitman for the ICA (International Contracts Agency) and has spent the last few years tracking down Litvenko's daughter, Katia; he gets a lead from mercenaries led by Delriego, who have been trying to find Litvenko in order to recreate the Agent program for their own means.

 Katia, living in Berlin under the assumed surname of Van Dees, has worked tirelessly to find an unknown man and is plagued by overwhelming anxiety and a superhuman awareness of everything around her.
 Katia is approached at a subway station by a man calling himself John Smith.
 He tells her that 47 is on his way to kill her, and offers her protection, while hinting that he has information about the man she's searching for.
 47 finds and attacks the pair, who are able to escape, but not before 47 grazes Katia's arm with a sniper bullet.

 Smith and Katia hide out in a hotel room.
 He explains that he is an operative for a corporation known as Syndicate International and that the man she's searching for is her father.
-Katia shows him the clues she has put together and asks John to tell her everything he knows about her father.
+Katia shows him the clues she has put together and asks Smith to tell her everything he knows about her father.
 Based on the languages he knows, his age, his love of orchids and medical condition (lung cancer), Katia deduces where her father must be living.
 Before she can tell Smith, 47 enters, leaving Smith for dead and capturing Katia.